joseph-bruno/joseph-bruno/README.md

 ## Brief Introduction

-I am a mission-focused professional with a decade of leadership experience as a U.S. Navy helicopter search-and-rescue swimmer and four years managing financial risks for high-net-worth clients as a fiduciary at a Registered Investment Advisor.
+I am a mission-focused professional with a decade of leadership experience as a U.S. Navy helicopter search-and-rescue swimmer and five years managing financial risks for high-net-worth clients as a fiduciary at a Registered Investment Advisor.
 I am now leveraging my expertise in risk management, problem-solving, and operational security, combined with a lifelong passion for computer science to transition into a career in cybersecurity.

 ## Objective